Calliari/kubernetes/add_ssl_certs_pods/readme.md

 Or you can use the below command and load the site from an incognito brower:

 ```
-ssh connection with `-L` flag.
+ssh connection with '-L' flag.
 |
-`ssh -L`
+ssh -L
-port on laptop that your are using.
+port on laptop that your are using '8443'.
         |
-        `8443`:
+        8443:
-localhost on laptop that your are using.
+localhost on laptop that your are using '127.0.0.1'.
                 |
-                `127.0.0.1`:
+                127.0.0.1:
-localhost on cluster that your are binding with (kubectl port-forward ).
+localhost on cluster that your are binding with (kubectl port-forward) '8443'.
                             |
-                            `8443`
+                            8443
-The username and the ip address of the server that ssh is being used.
+The username and the ip address of the server that ssh is being used 'username@18.130.220.172'.
                                     |
-                                    `username@18.130.220.172`
+                                    username@18.130.220.172
 ```

 ```